jared-richard-clarke/student/notes/gcd.md

 # Greatest Common Divisor

 Euclid's algorithm for finding the greatest common divisor of two numbers is a common example used in code tutorials.
-It is therefore an excellent strategy for comparing the syntax of different programming languages.
+It is therefore an excellent tool for comparing the syntax of different programming languages.

 ## Factor